E-ugine/E-ugine/README.md

 ### Bio:

 - 🔭 I’m a Software Developer
-- 🌱 I’m passionate about Data Science.
+- 🌱 I’m passionate about AI agents.
 - 👯 I’m looking to collaborate on software development projects.
 - 🤔 I’m curious about AI ✨
-- 💬 Ask me about Python, JavaScript. & their libraries
+- 💬 Ask me about Python, JavaScript, Laravel, and n8n automations.
 - 📫 How to reach me: Twitter, LinkedIn
 - 😄 Pronouns: async/await 😆
 - ⚡ Fun fact: As a dev, I'm just as good as my tools!😆